Home » Technical Hub » Hardware: Fastener & Fitting Guide » Why U-bolts May be the Major Cause of Accidents

 • 1 x 10mm Galvanised mild steel plate.

 Hydrogen embrittlement causes steel to become brittle and fracture on the bend during a tensile stress test.
-The steel rod on the left was bend by bare hands and suffered a loss of ductility

-This is caused by absorbed hydrogen or absorbed hydrogen atoms and is the principal cause of hydrogen embrittlement.
+This is caused by absorbed or absorbed hydrogen atoms and is the principal cause of hydrogen embrittlement.

 Fractured U-Bolts

-A fractured U-bolt when the axle is under the spring means the axles can easily break free once the u-bolt breaks, releasing the axle from under the rear of the caravan.
+A fractured U-bolt when the axle is under the spring means the axles can easily break free once the U-bolt breaks, releasing the axle from under the rear of the caravan.
 The potential for road carnage to innocent travellers behind you is horrific.

 Snapping U-bolts